Historic Sites In Colorado. More Than Just Parks has 10 incredible must-see sites for you to visit.

 6. Dinosaur National Monument

-What a hidden gem straddling the remote northern corners of two states, Colorado and Utah.
-The common refrain here is that if you’re interested in dinosaurs you’ll love this monument – which is true, but it vastly undersells this sprawling and immensely beautiful monument.
+The common refrain here is that if you’re interested in dinosaurs you’ll love this monument – which is true, but it vastly undersells this sprawling and immensely beautiful monument because it’s much more than that.

 In addition to the famous dinosaur quarry and countless immaculately preserved dinosaur bones and skulls from various species, the park is home to over 200,000 acres of outdoor grandeur.